ABOUT CCBN

 Curriculum Management - Point of Information: Omarah Macias BSN, RN

-Scholarship Program - Point of Information: Scholarship Program Chairman Kelci Boyard BSN, BS, RN
+Scholarship Program - Point of Information: Chairman Kelci Boyard BSN, BS, RN

 Academic Investment- Point of Information: Robin Bruce FN, BSN, RN